bilal-fazlani/commanddotnet/README.md

 Cool.
 You get the gist of this library.
 Let's move on.

-## Parameters
+## Arguments

 <img src="./images/definitions.png" width="600px" />

+What is referred to as an `argument` can change based on perspective.

+From the perspective of the shell, all words on the command line are arguments.

+From the perspective of a command, the only arguments are operands and options.

+This framework is designed from the command perspective and categorizes these words as:

+- Directives
+- Commands
+  - application
+  - sub-commands
+- Arguments
+  - Operands
+  - Options
+    - Flags

-### Arguments
+### Operands

+Operands are arguments that:
+ - are positional
+ - are not named
+ - are what the command operates on

-Arguments are simple as we saw already in the [introduction](#introduction).
-Arguments are the main parameters of the command and should be as less as possible.
-If you compare them to a english statement, argument is the *Subject* of the sentense.
+ Operands are simple as we saw already in the [introduction](#introduction).
+Operands are the main parameters of the command and should be as few as possible.
+If you compare them to an english statement, argument is the *Subject* of the sentense.

-Let try an example of an english sentense `Please delete sample.docx file`
+Let try an example of an english sentence `Please delete sample.docx file`

-Now let's try and remove some extra words we don't need and convert it into command that system can understand.
+Now let's try and remove some extra words we don't need and convert it into a command that system can understand.

 Let's say our command name is `delete` and its job is to delete files.
 We dont need the words `please` and `file`